Quantum Bayesian Error Mitigation Employing Poisson Modelling over the Hamming Spectrum for Quantum Error Mitigation: Methodology

-The concept is illustrated in Figure~\ref{fig:strucs}.
-Suppose bit-string \texttt{1111} is the unique ground truth output.
-In HAMMER, it is believed that erroneous output should have a higher chance of being bit-strings with a smaller Hamming distance (e.g., \texttt{1110} with a Hamming distance of 1, and a probability of 0.3) than bit-strings with a larger Hamming distance (e.g., \texttt{1100} with a Hamming distance of 2, and a probability of 0.2).
-In other words, the erroneous output are clustering locally at the center.
-We observed that this is not always the case.
-It is possible that, due to different and probably more complex entanglement scheme, or correlations such as crosstalk, the erroneous output are clustering remotely at a larger distance.
-For instance, an erroneous output of \texttt{0000} may occur more often (e.g., a probability of 0.4) than \texttt{1110} (e.g., a probability of 0.1).
-The question thus is how to model this non-local clustering pattern and to decide on what Hamming distance the clustering is most likely to center around.
+The idea of non-locally clustered Hamming errors is depicted in Figure~\ref{fig:strucs}.
+Consider the unique ground truth output \texttt{1111}.
+In the HAMMER framework, it is expected that erroneous outputs would have a higher probability of being bit-strings with a smaller Hamming distance (e.g. \texttt{1110} with a Hamming distance of 1 and a probability of 0.3) compared to those with a larger Hamming distance (e.g. \texttt{1100} with a Hamming distance of 2 and a probability of 0.2).
+However, our observations have shown that this local clustering may not always hold true.
+As demonstrated in Figure \ref{fig:ehd_plot}, the results of more complex circuits with increased depth and decreased system performance tend to lead to an increase in cluster distance.
+For example, the erroneous output \texttt{0000} may occur more frequently (e.g., with a probability of 0.4) than \texttt{1110} (e.g., with a probability of 0.1).

+We empirically evaluate this on a large corpus of 12 and 5 qubit randomized benchmarking circuits using IBM's superconducting processors and IonQ's 5-qubit trapped ion processor in Figure \ref{fig:ehd_plot}.
+Prior to the RB circuit, we prepare a random binary state, as the homogeneous "0" state is the ground state that is naturally decayed to, and hence having a non-stable random state is better served for demonstrating the Hamming structure.
+In Figure \ref{fig:ehd_plot} , we compute the EHD of each circuit's real outputs, and compare them to the circuits gate count.
+Circuit gate count directly relates to algorithm complexity and depth, hence is a suited metric for evaluating a circuits high level complexity.
+We observe a continued linear increase in the EHD of the circuit errors as circuit complexity increases on both trapped ion and superconducting systems.
+In conjunction with this observation, we use the metric Index of Dispersion (IoD) \cite{cox1966statistical}, defined in Equation \ref{eqn:iod}

+Whereby in Equation \ref{eqn:iod}, $\sigma^2$ is the variance, and $\mu$ is the mean.
+The index of dispersion is a statistical metric relating to how clustered a data set is.
+Increasing the index of dispersion indicates less clustering behavior, and conversely a decreasing index of dispersion indicates tighter clustering.
+Notably, an IoD of 1 indicates the data set is best represented by a Poisson distribution, which we will later find to best fit experimentally over a large suite of Hamming error probability distributions for multiple algorithms.
+We compute the IoD over each circuits Hamming spectrum, with a target bit string, and observe and average IoD of 0.92, as demonstrated in Figure \ref{fig:ehd_plot}.

+To ensure that this is not a single architecture specific phenomena, we evaluate similar circuits on both trapped ion and superconducting architectures.
+On running 125 5-qubit randomized benchmarking circuits on IonQ's 5-qubit trapped ion processor, we compute an average IoD of 1.003, as well as a strong positive linear correlation with an $R^2$ value of 0.88.
+This evaluation provides empirical evidence that the structure of Hamming errors continues to be clustered for both superconducting and trapped-ion quantum devices.